rafed/devra/content/posts/GIT/Common git mistakes and how to fix them/index.md

 $ git checkout new-branch  # finally switch to the new branch
 ```

-Avoid this mistake by making the habit of creating a new branch whenever you are implementing a new feature (even if they are going to be discarded).
+Avoid this mistake by making the habit of creating a new branch whenever you are implementing a new feature (even if they are going to be discarded later).

 #### 6. Committed files that should have been ignored